“A lot of people have gone further than they thought they could because

-Nowadays, over 80 percent of Americans want to write a book—that’s 250 million people in the US alone!
-So you’d think writers would have the biggest support group in the world, but in fact, far too many of them have no one to turn to.
+Nowadays, more than 80 percent of Americans want to write a book—that’s 250 million people!—so you’d think writers would have the biggest support group in the world, but in fact, far too many of them have no one to turn to.

 The Devaluation of Mentors

 Our current culture is obsessed with technology.
-It has largely replaced human interaction with tweets and blogs and online courses and self-help books.
+Human interaction has largely been replaced by tweets, blogs, online courses, and self-help books.
 But here’s what I’ve learned:

 One good mentor is worth all those combined—a hundred fold.

 My Mentorship Story